seanreed1111/sql-recipes/recipes.md

 How It Works
 Our recipe uses the aggregated and grouped results of the subquery as an inline view, which we then SELECT FROM and apply further criteria.
-In this case, we could avoid the subquery approach by using a more complex HAVING clause like this. having to_char(hire_date,'YYYY') > '1990' or to_char(hire_date,'YYYY') IS NULL
+In this case, we could avoid the subquery approach by using a more complex HAVING clause like this.
+HAVING to_char(hire_date,'YYYY') > '1990' or to_char(hire_date,'YYYY') IS NULL

 Avoiding a subquery here works only because we’re comparing our aggregates with literals.
 If we wanted to find averages for jobs in departments WHERE someone had previously held the job, we’d need to reference the HR.JOBHISTORY table.
-Depending on the business requirement, we might get lucky and be able to construct our join, aggregates, groups, and having criteria in one statement.
+Depending on the business requirement, we might get lucky and be able to construct our join, aggregates, groups, and HAVING criteria in one statement.
 By treating the results of the aggregate and grouping query as input to another query, we get better readability, and the ability to code even more complexity than the HAVING clause allows.
 ---

 2-7.
 Counting Members in Groups and Sets